-Maggie Burnette Stogner, Executive Director of the Center for Environmental Filmmaking, has been directing, producing, and writing award-winning documentaries for over 30 years and is founder of the independent production company, Blue Bear Films https://MaggieBlueBear.media.
-Her recent work includes the powerful independent documentary In the Executioner’s Shadow about justice, injustice and the death penalty.
+Maggie Burnette Stogner, Executive Director of the Center for Environmental Filmmaking has been directing, producing, and writing award-winning documentaries for over 30 years and is founder of the independent production company, Blue Bear Films https://MaggieBlueBear.media.
+Her recent work includes the award-winning independent documentary films Upstream, Downriver about water justice on the eve of the 50-year anniversary of the Clean Water Act; Unbreathable about the fight for healthy air; and, In the Executioner’s Shadow about justice, injustice and the death penalty.

 Her impact media research reveals many new trends and innovations in motivating audiences to engage in meaningful social change.
 For more information about this informative and actionable research: www.CEFimpactmedia.org and https://medium.com/storytelling-for-impact.

 She has produced and directed many broadcast documentaries including Gold Mountain that reveals the authentic stories of pioneering Chinese in the old West and Afghanistans Hidden Treasures.
 She designs and produces media elements for world-touring museum exhibitions, including: The Greeks: Agamemnon to Alexander the Great; Roads of Arabia; Tutankhamun and the Golden Pharaohs; Real Pirates; Afghanistan: Hidden Treasures; and, Indiana Jones and the Adventure of Archaeology with Harrison Ford.
 Previously, Maggie was the Senior Producer of National Geographic’s weekly award-winning documentary showcase EXPLORER, producing and overseeing more than 200 films over a decade.